codemagic-ci-cd/codemagic-docs/content/troubleshooting/accessing-builder-machine-via-ssh.md

 You can download a VNC client for Windows [here](https://www.realvnc.com/en/connect/download/viewer/windows/).
 {{</notebox>}}

+Using realvnc make sure you add IP and Port number <Host ID>:<Port number> (for example: 192:159.66.83:16543)

 New credentials will be generated every time you run the build, so previous credentials cannot be reused.

 ## Using the remote build machine